AngleProtocol/angle-docs/guides/app-guides/README.md

 [leverage.md](leverage.md)
 {% endcontent-ref %}

-In the **Borrow / leverage** one, they can deposit collateral to be allowed to borrow agEUR on top of their deposit.
-They can also use this mechanism to get leverage on the token they deposited directly within the Angle app in one transaction.
+In the **Borrow / leverage** one, you can deposit collateral to be allowed to borrow agEUR on top of their deposit.
+You can also use this mechanism to get leverage on the token they deposited directly within the Angle app in one transaction.

 ### Protocol

-In the protocol section, Anglers can **deposit** tokens to earn yield, and **trade** perpetuals on forex or crypto.
+In the protocol section, you can **deposit** tokens to earn yield, and **trade** perpetuals on forex or crypto.

 {% content-ref url="slp-pools.md" %}
 [slp-pools.md](slp-pools.md)